leesga8/pizza-parlor/README.md

 ## [GitHub Pages](https://leesga8.github.io/pizza-parlor)

 ## Specs
-User will select a size of pizza S, M, L and that will be the base price.
+User will select a size of pizza S, M, L and that will be the starting price.
+Input - select boxes User will check toppings, each topping +$2 Input - checkboxes?
-User will select one or more individual toppings, add each to the base price Final cost will be shown upon submit.
+Display size, toppings, and cost upon submit.

 We will need a Pizza object with two properties, toppings and size.
   Toppings will be an array of toppings.
 We need a prototype method for the cost of a pizza depending on the toppings selected.

-Objects
+  Get length of array toppings, +2 for each.
+  Get size of pizza, S+5, M+10, L+15

+We can create an Order object to store out Pizza objects.
+We can add, delete, find Order.

+Objects\
-Pizza(toppings, size)
+Pizza(toppings, size)\
-  this.toppings = toppings;
+  this.toppings = toppings;\
-  this.size = size;
+  this.size = size;\

-Prototypes
+  this.price = price

+Order()\
+  this.pizzas = {}\
+  this.ID = 0

+Prototypes\
-Pizza.prototype.addPrice() = function() {
+Pizza.prototype.addPrice() = function() {\
-  for each topping selected, add price
+  for each topping selected, add price\
 }